Skip to content

 }'

-Add USDC on Hedera
+Add USDC on Arbitrum

 curl -X POST https://api.your-ams-instance.com/admin/tokens \